paulpham157/WebLens/.gemini/styleguide.md

-# Style Guide for WebLens Project
+# Style Guide for testlens Project

 # Important
 When chatting with the user, use Vietnamese language to explain to the user.

 # Introduction
-This document outlines the programming rules and code conventions for the WebLens project.
-WebLens is a modern testing framework developed to replace traditional BDD frameworks, using browser-use cloud API for browser automation.
+This document outlines the programming rules and code conventions for the testlens project. testlens is a modern testing framework developed to replace traditional BDD frameworks, using browser-use cloud API for browser automation.

 # Key Principles
 * **Readability:** Code must be easy to read and understand for all team members.